Foundation 2: Ash and Oak 2023 - 2024

 Welcome to EYFS: Reception- Oak and Ash Class

-Miss Gilmore is our teacher in Ash class
+Miss Caskey is our teacher in Ash class

-Miss Jones, Miss Carline and Miss Matthews work with us in Foundation 2
+Miss Jones, Miss Kearney and Miss Hamilton work with us in Reception.

 In Foundation at Pinehurst we Experience, Excel and Enjoy.

 The children in Foundation are looking forward to a great year of learning.